lienoil/jquery-cloner/README.md

 A jQuery plugin to clone HTML content

 ## Getting Started
 This guide will help you install and use jQuery Cloner.
-This see deployment for notes on how to deploy this plugin on frontend development on a live website.
+See deployment for notes on how to deploy this plugin on frontend development on a live website.

 ### Installation
 via bower: